elunna/nerfhack-changelog/README.md

 * Cursed potions of phasing removes any intrinsic phasing and resets your stats (like self polymorph)
 * Shields of integrity are also immune to erosion.
 * (!) fingerless gloves do not protect against petrification

+### potion of milk
+Non-cursed potions of milk reliably cancel out a lot of good and bad effects:
+* hallucination
+* confusion
+* stunning
+* blindness
+* protection given by spell
+* reflection given by potion
+* phasing given by potion
+* invisiblity
+* see invisible
+* telepathy
+* milk also will un-poly a player or monster back to their original form.

+Other effects:
+* non-diluted milk heals 1 HP
+* Cursed milk is always spoiled and causes nausea without cancelling any effects.
+* Blessed milk also increases your max HP by 1.
+* Monsters will also drink milk to cure stunning and confusion only - but will have the other effects cancelled as unpolying.
+* Dipping a poisoned item into milk unpoisons it.

 ### playing card deck
 * When applied, gives you a poker hand which correlates to your luck.